Honing Hall

 Honing Hall is a Grade II* listed building which stands in a small estate close to the village of Honing in the English county of Norfolk within the United Kingdom.
-It was built in 1748 for a wealthy Worstead weaver called Andrew Chamber.
+It was built in 1748 for a wealthy worsted weaver called Andrew Chamber.

 Description

 The hall is rectangle in plan and is built over three storeys and is situated in the centre of the north end of the small estate.
 The south-facing façade has five bays with a pediment over the three central bays.
-Carved in stone set into the brick faced pediment is a coat of arms with garlands.
+Carved in stone set into the brick-faced pediment is a coat of arms with garlands.
 The front main entrance has Ionic columns topped with a pediment protruding from the front triple-bay building line, the roof is clad in black glazed Norfolk pantiles.

 The west-facing façade has a latter addition of a full-height bowed extension with windows which overlook the gardens on this side of the hall.
 This extension is attributed to the architect John Soane and was part of the alterations carried out under his instruction in 1788 and completed in 1790.
 Around the building at the first floor Humphry Repton added a platband embellishment in his alterations of 1792.

 In 1868 a new service wing was added to the north elevation under the instruction of architect Richard Phipson.
 He also moved the original 1748 staircase into the new wing.